 For example, I sent the first two to my brother and mother when I started attending Rice University.
 The story about my brother was based on a running joke we shared about a trip to see the Kansas City Chiefs training camp in Wisconsin; my then-teenage brother asked tight end (Tony Gonzalez) to autograph his ball while fake crying about having come all the way from Houston to get his signature.
 The one to my mom referenced one of her nicknames: “Queen Mamadala,” a play off of Queen Amidala from Star Wars.

 After telling a few friends at school that I was sending art stories through snail mail to friends and family, they suggested I turn my hobby into a business, so I decided to start Tellinga.
 Tellinga is the world's first personalized art subscription company and a revolutionary marketing channel that utilizes handcrafted cards as a new advertising medium while prioritizing philanthropy.
 Tellinga is supported by ads inserted into our envelopes, printed on our eco-friendly cards, and displayed on our digital prints.
-Every card shipped helps raise funds to fight Alzheimer's disease, support breast cancer research, or helps treat those impacted with post-traumatic stress disorder (PTSD).
+Every card shipped helps raise funds to fight Alzheimer's disease, support breast cancer research, or treat those impacted with PTSD.

 Here's how it works: